microsoftgraph/entra-powershell/module/docs/entra-powershell-beta/Microsoft.Graph.Entra.Beta/Set-EntraBetaTenantDetail.md

 ```

 ### -TechnicalNotificationMails

-The email addres(es) that are used for technical notification emails
+The email addresses that are used for technical notification emails.

 ```yaml
 Type: System.Collections.Generic.List`1[System.String]